Security

 }

-- Sends them that balance amount in TRX
+2. Sends the user that balance amount in TRX

-- Resets their balance to 0, so they cannot withdraw their balance again.
+3. Resets the balance to 0, so the user cannot withdraw the balance again.

-If called from a regular external account (such as your own Tronlink account), this functions as expected: msg.sender.call.value() simply sends your account TRX.
-However, smart contracts can make calls as well.
-If a custom, malicious contract is the one calling withdraw(), msg.sender.call.value() will not only send amount of TRX, it will also implicitly call the contract to begin executing code.
+If called from a regular external account (such as your own TronLink account), this functions as expected: msg.sender.call.value() simply sends TRX to your account.
+However, other smart contracts can make calls as well.
+If a custom, malicious contract is the one calling withdraw(), msg.sender.call.value() will not only send an amount of TRX, it will also implicitly call the contract to begin executing code.
 Imagine this malicious contract:

 contract Attacker {